cf-convention/cf-conventions/.github/CONTRIBUTING.md

 If explicitly listing proposed changes is not practical, general guideline 2 should be followed to document the proposal.
 Depending on the nature of the proposal, interested community members can decide what the most effective tool is for development and review of specification changes.
 Tools used for development of significant changes are up to those contributing and reviewing it.
-Note that their is a rendered "rich-diff" view of a pull request that can be helpful for review of large contributions.
+Note that there is a rendered "rich-diff" view of a pull request that can be helpful for review of large contributions.